 Inversion of Intestinal Organoid Polarity

 Make sure that the size of the organoids is 150 to 250 micrometers in diameter prior to beginning the inversion protocol [1-TXT].
-Carefully remove and discard the medium from each well containing organoids, without disrupting the basement membrane matrix medium dome [2].
+Carefully remove and discard the medium from each well containing organoids, without disrupting the ECM (spell E-C-M) dome [2].

 WIDE: Establishing shot of talent taking culture plate out of the incubator.
 TEXT: Day 3 – 5